-STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED FW.5 Bought-in feed must be from an assured source or in specific circumstances with a warranty declaration GF, BL, BR, FR FW.5.a The following materials are sourced as follows: compounds and blended feed - UFAS, or equivalent bagged or sealed compounded or blended feed - from a UFAS merchant a UFAS, or equivalent, compounder straights - UFAS, FEMAS, or equivalent, or a farm that is a member of a combinable crops assurance scheme accompanied by a completed grain passport processed food by-products - UFAS, FEMAS, or equivalent FW.5.b The following materials are sourced with a completed warranty declaration: farm-to-farm supplies of any feeds unexpectedly in surplus R Warranty declaration GUIDANCE See Appendix for equivalent scheme Red Tractor warranty declaration ter etails of what information should be included.
-FW.6 Records of all feedstuffs purchased must be kept GF, BL, BR, FR FW.6.a Feed records detail: supplier name feed type including ingredient composition date of delivery quantity load or batch number FW.6.b Records are kept for 2 years Feed delivery documents/ invoices/warranty declarations/grain passports/own records FW.6.c Samples of each delivery of feed are taken and kept for three months AIM: On-farm mixing produces s safe animal fe eed FW.7 When mixing two or more feed materials together records must be kept GF, BL, BR, FR FW.7.a For total mixed rations (TMR) that incorporate forage produced on a daily basis, produce a records of the quantities and update it when the mix changes FW.7.b For home mixed compounds, meals or blends based on dry feed ingredients records of every batch mixed are kept detailing ingredients, quantities, mixing dates R Home mixing feed records kept for 2 years GUIDANCE Forage only, (forage top-dressed wit h concentrates) o r single feeds mixed with water do not require records.
+STANDARDS ENTERPRISE HOW YOU WILL BE MEASURED FW.5 Bought-in feed must be from an assured source or in specific circumstances with a warranty declaration GF, BL, BR, FR FW.5.a The following materials are sourced as follows: compounds and blended feed - UFAS, or equivalent bagged or sealed compounded or blended feed - from a UFAS merchant a UFAS, or equivalent, compounder straights - UFAS, FEMAS, or equivalent, or a farm that is a mer of a combinable crops assurance scheme accompanied by a completed grain passport processed food by-products - UFAS, FEMAS, or equivalent FW.5.b The following materials are sourced with a completed warranty declaration: farm-to-farm supplies of any feeds unexpectedly in surplus ■ Warranty declaration GUIDANCE See Appendix for equivalent scheme Red Tractor warranty declaration ten etails of what information should be included.
+FW.6 Records of all feedstuffs purchased must be kept GF, BL, BR, FR FW.6.a Feed records detail: - supplier name - feed type including ingredient composition - date of delivery - quantity - load or batch number ■ Feed delivery documents/ invoices/warranty declarations/grain passports/own records FW.6.b Records are kept for 2 years FW.6.c Samples of each delivery of feed are taken and kept for three months AIM: On-farm mixing produces safe animal fe eed FW.7 When mixing two or more feed materials together records must be kept GF, BL, BR, FR FW.7.a For total mixed rations (TMR) that incorporate forage produced on a daily basis, produce a records of the iquantities and update it when the mix changes ■ FW.7.b For home mixed compounds, meals or blends based on dry feed ingredients records of every batch mixed are kept detailing ingredients, quantities, mixing dates ■ Home mixing feed records kept for 2 years GUIDANCE Forage only, (forage top-dressed wit h concentrates) o r single feeds mixed with water do not require records.
 FW.7.1 Wheat for incorporation as whole wheat must be treated for the control of Salmonella GF, BL, BR, FR Records from feed supplier confirming heat/ acid treatment of feed